ghallsimpsons/characteristic-matrix/README.md

 <a name="design" />
 #Design
 This package is broken into two main modules.
-The `c_matrix` module contains the classes related to dielectric interfaces.
-The `vector_types` module provides representations of various vectors that are useful for polarization sensitive simulations.
+The [c_matrix](#c_matrix) module contains the classes related to dielectric interfaces.
+The [vector_types](#vector_types) module provides representations of various vectors that are useful for polarization sensitive simulations.

 In general, an interface matrix is formed by stacking one or more dielectric (birefringent) layers together.
 This matrix then acts on a polarization vector (via multiplication) to produce an output polarization after passing through the interface.

-##Dependencies
-The core modules currently depend upon numpy and have only been tested in Python 2.7.
-The included examples also depend upon scipy and matplotlib.

 <a name="examples" />
 #Examples

-##AR COATING EXAMPLE
+##Anti-Reflection Coating
 ```python
 from c_matrix import Layer, Interface
 from examples import graph